Inquiry

 I’d love to hear from you!
 Contact me and tell me a little about what you’re working on.
 Include genre, brief summary, target audience, where you are in the process, and your main concerns.
 Feel free to tell me a little about yourself as well—whether you’re a first-time author, what other writing you’ve done, and what kind of help you’re looking for.
 You can send a sample at this time or after I respond to let you know if it’s a project I’d like to take on.
 I edit in Microsoft Word or Google Docs.

-While I’d like to be able to tell you whether or not you need a developmental edit or not, it’s impossible for me to tell you that from a sample edit.
 I recommend a developmental critique for every manuscript, no matter how much great feedback you’ve received from beta readers.
-I’ve been told more than once that the developmental feedback is exactly what the writer needed, and they all have me do it for their next manuscript.
+I’ve been told more than once that the developmental feedback is exactly what the writer needed, and authors almost always have me do it for their next manuscript.

 Scheduling

-I make my schedule a month in advance (January for February appointments, etc.) so that we’re not scheduling so far out that you can’t be sure whether you’ll be ready or not.
+I make my schedule a month in advance (on January 1st I start booking for February appointments, etc.) so that we’re not scheduling so far out that you can’t be sure whether you’ll be ready or not.
 My hope is that this takes away the pressure of feeling like you need to book an appointment several months in advance to guarantee a spot.

 I am now working from a waiting list, so email or text me anytime to let me know when you anticipate being ready, and I’ll put you on the list.
 I do all my scheduling through email and on a first-come, first-served basis.
 If you don’t get in the month you want when I make my schedule, I’ll let you know and keep you on the list, then reach out prior to scheduling the next month so you get priority.